-NOTE An SSA certification for a particular security zone may be SSA Level 1, 2, 3, or 4.
-A zone certified to SSA Level n meets requirements for capability security level n as defined in the standard [ANSI/ISA-62443-3-3].
+NOTE An SSA certification assigns a capability security level 1, 2, 3, or 4 for each security zone in a control system.
+A zone certified to capability security level n meets requirements for capability security level n as defined in the standard [IEC 62443-3-3].